rajesh15mhatre/AWS/AWS_15_CloudFront and AWS Global Accelerator.md

     - Dynamic content (such as API acceleration and dynamic site delivery)
     - Content is served at the edge
   - Global Accelerator
     - Improves performance for a wide range of applications over TCP or UDP
     - Proxying packets at the edge to applications running in one or more AWS Regions.
     - Good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP
     - Good for HTTP use cases that require static IP addresses
     - Good for HTTP use cases that required deterministic, fast regional failover
+## 170. AWS Global Accelerator - Hands-on
+- It's not free
+- Create 2 instances by selecting different  regions one by one and hardcode region names in the web app user script
+- Search for AWS Global Accelerator
+- Create accelerator -given name - port:80, protocol: TCP  - next
+- select region - trafic 100 -
+- Health check port and protocol - 80 and HTTP
+- path - /
+- interval 10
+- threshold count - 3 -Next
+- Add another endpoint for EC2 instance for both the  regions
+- weight - 120
+- Click Create button
+- test the accelerator URL by using VPN from the region you selected and you can see the request would be router to the nearest EC2

+## Quiz - CloudFront
+1. You have a CloudFront Distribution that serves your website hosted on a fleet of EC2 instances behind an Application Load Balancer.
+All your clients are from the United States, but you found that some malicious requests are coming from other countries.
+What should you do to only allow users from the US and block other countries?
+- **Use CloudFront Geo Restriction**
+- Use Origin Access Control
+- Set up a security group and attach it to your CloudFront Distribution
+- Setup a security group and attche it to your CloudFront Distribution
+- Use a Route 53 Latency record and attched it to CloudFront

+2. You have a static website hosted on an S3 bucket.
+You have created a CloudFront Distribution that points to your S3 bucket to better serve your requests and improve performance.
+After a while, you noticed that users can still access your website directly from the S3 bucket.
+You want to enforce users to access the website only through CloudFront.
+How would you achieve that?
+- Send email to your client and tell them to not use the s3 endpoint
+- **Configure your CloudFront Distribution and create an Origin Access Control OAC, then update your S3 bucket policy to only accept request from your CloudFront Distribution**
+- Use s3 Access Point to redirect client to CloudFront

+3. What does this S3 bucket policy do?

+{

+    "Version": "2012-10-17",

+    "Id": "Mystery policy",

+    "Statement": [{

+        "Sid": "What could it be?",

+        "Effect": "Allow",

+        "Principal": {

+           "Service": "cloudfront.amazonaws.com"

+        },

+        "Action": "s3:GetObject",

+        "Resource": "arn:aws:s3:::examplebucket/*",
+        "Condition": {
+            "StringEquals": {
+                "AWS:SourceArn": "arn:aws:cloudfront::123456789012:distribution/EDFDVBD6EXAMPLE"
+            }
+        }

+    }]

+}

+- Forces GetObject request to be encrypted if coming fron cloudfront
+- **Only allows the s3 bucket to be accessed from your cloudfront distribution**
+- only allows getobject type of request on the s3 bucket fron anybody

+4. A WordPress website is hosted in a set of EC2 instances in an EC2 Auto Scaling Group and fronted by a CloudFront Distribution which is configured to cache the content for 3 days.
+You have released a new version of the website and want to release it immediately to production without waiting for 3 days for the cached content to be expired.
+What is the easiest and most efficient way to solve this?
+- Open a support ticket withAWS to remove the cloudfront cache
+- **CloudFront Cache invalidaiton**
+- EC2 cahce invalidation

+5. A company is deploying a media-sharing website to AWS.
+They are going to use CloudFront to deliver the context with low latency to their customers where they are located in both US and Europe only.
+After a while there a huge costs for CloudFront.
+Which CloudFront feature allows you to decrease costs by targeting only US and Europe?
+- CloudFront Cache Invalidation
+- C**loudFront Price classes**
+- CloudFront Cache Behaviour
+- Origin Access Control

+6. A company is migrating a web application to AWS Cloud and they are going to use a set of EC2 instances in an EC2 Auto Scaling Group.
+The web application is made of multiple components so they will need a host-based routing feature to route to specific web application components.
+This web application is used by many customers and therefore the web application must have a static IP address so it can be whitelisted by the customers’ firewalls.
+As the customers are distributed around the world, the web application must also provide low latency to all customers.
+Which AWS service can help you to assign a static IP address and provide low latency across the globe?
+- **AWS Global Accelerator+ ALB**
+- Amazon CloudFront
+- NLB
+- ALB